-Investor relations expenses were higher in Q211 compared to Q111.
+Investor relations expenses were higher in Q311 compared to Q310.
 In Q211, the Company retained the services of an established Canadian investor relations firm.

 In Q410, a permanent impairment on its available for sales securities of \$89,000 was recorded.
-In Q211, The increase in availablefor-sale securities is a result of marking the securities to market and recording the increase in other comprehensive income with no permanent impairment recorded.
+In Q311, the increase in available-for-sale securities is a result of marking the securities to market and recording the increase in other comprehensive income with no permanent impairment recorded.

-Management fees increased from Q111 to Q211.
-This was primarily due to the increase in our exploration activities.
-In Q111, the Company had started the summer drill program on the Cree East project.
-By Q211, the summer drill program at Cree East increased as well as additional exploration activities at Fond du Lac, Grease River and the Collins Bay Extension projects.
+Management fees decreased from Q211 to Q311.
+This was primarily due to the decrease in our exploration activities.
+In Q211, the Company had summer drill programs at Cree East, Fond du Lac, Grease River and the Collins Bay Extension projects.
+By Q311, the summer programs were near completion and preparing for the upcoming winter program began.